pranabdas/espresso/docs/install.md

 ```
 make run-tests
 ```
-If all is well, you will see **Passed** messages and we are good to go.
+If all is well, we will see **Passed** messages and we are good to go.

 We will install another scripting package `pwtk`.
 First we need to install following two libraries:
 ```